 Global Partnerships in Innovative Advocacy: Frequently Asked Questions

-We will award up to three partnerships in 2017-18 following a comprehensive online selection process.
+We will award three to five partnerships in 2018-19 following a comprehensive online selection process.

 Who can apply?

-These partnerships are limited to current and former HRC Global Innovators and HRC Global Fellows, and are an important way to build long-term engagement with our program participants and support their work.
+These partnerships are open only to current and former HRC Global Innovators and HRC Global Fellows, and are an important way to build long-term engagement with our program participants and support their work.

 What kind of organizations are you looking to partner with?

-Because these partnerships require a year-long commitment on both sides, we are seeking to partner with organizations that are established, that have a structure that can support a process of creating and implementing plans, that have accountability mechanisms and a successful track record of conducting innovative programs.
+Because these partnerships require a longer term commitment on both sides, we are seeking to partner with organizations that are established, that have a structure that can support a process of creating and implementing plans, that have accountability mechanisms and a successful track record of conducting innovative programs.

-We are seeking to partner with a diverse range of organizations, including geographic and regional, type of issues the organizations works on and the constituencies in the LGBTQ community served by the organization.
+We are seeking to partner with a diverse range of organizations, including geographic and regional, type of issues the organizations works on and diverse constituencies in the LGBTQ community served by the organization.

 What are some of the specific areas the Global Partnerships might cover?